R Lang & Associates

 Currently, as we travel into Space, the “changes in weather” are referenced according to the distance from Earth, since we have not yet left the Solar System.
 Earth is also the reference for our celestial coordinates, the one and only home for human existence as we know it.
 Earth is where most telescopes are located.

-High radiation is the danger to astronauts and equipment which comes from mainly two sources: 1) Solar particle events from the Sun, and 2) Galactic cosmic rays (GCRs).
+High radiation is the danger to astronauts and equipment which comes from mainly two sources: 1) Solar particle events (SPE) from the Sun, and 2) Galactic cosmic rays (GCR).
 1 These radiations contain charged particles but become trapped in the Earth’s magnetic field (magnetosphere) and space vehicles in low-earth orbit, such as the International Space Station, remain protected.
 But outside the magnetosphere will subject travelers to these harsh radiations, such as a solar flare or prolonged exposure to galactic cosmic radiation.
 A violent solar flare causing a solar particle event (SPE) can kill an unprotected human in a single burst.
 Galactic cosmic rays propagate throughout all of Space, come from all directions, are random in nature, and pose a threat over a long duration, such as a trip to Mars.
 The origin of GCRs is a matter of scientific debate believing to have both galactic and extragalactic sources.

 SPEs produce harmful X-rays, energetic particles, and solar plasma, but solar activity is constantly monitored by satellites which can allow a couple of hours warning if a solar particle event occurs.
 The X-rays reach Earth in minutes, the energetic particles in hours, and the solar plasma in days.
 The Apollo missions to the Moon relied on the low probability of SPEs during the three-day trip, but a mission to Mars will need at least a solar flare warning system and radiation protection within the spacecraft.

 To protect against Galactic Cosmic Rays over a long duration, traditional shielding may not be effective, but an alternative is to design an active electromagnetic shield that acts as a “miniature magnetosphere” simulating the Earth’s magnetic field.
 It would bend the trajectory of charged particles away from the spacecraft.
+1

 What the “weather in Space” may be implying to a Space traveler is that it is in his favor to travel to another planet with an atmosphere like the Earth.
 Although a trip to Mars is on the agenda for planetary travel, it lacks both a protective atmosphere and magnetosphere.